Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance: Dark Matter Signal

-which corresponds to a maximum likelihood estimation under the assumption of Gaussian statistical errors.
-The spatial resolution in determining $Z_0$ can then be inferred from the sensitivity of the likelihood function to shifts in $Z_0$.
-In the statistics-dominated regime, the uncertainty in each bin is approximated by $\Delta_i = \sqrt{C_i}$.
+where $C_i^{\rm exp}$ denotes the observed number of counts in the (i)-th bin.
+In this analysis, $Z_0$ is treated as the only free parameter, while all other quantities are fixed.
+We emphasize that the above $\chi^2$ definition does not include detector effects or systematic uncertainties (e.g., via nuisance or pull terms), and thus corresponds to an idealized, statistics-dominated scenario.

+The above $\chi^2$ definition corresponds to a maximum-likelihood estimator under the assumption that the statistical fluctuations in each bin are approximately Gaussian.
+This approximation is justified because the photon counts in each bin follow a Poisson distribution, and for sufficiently large counts, the Poisson distribution approaches a Gaussian with variance equal to its mean.
+Accordingly, in the statistics-dominated regime we take $\Delta_i = \sqrt{C_i}$, where $C_i$ represents the expected counts in the (i)-th bin.

+The spatial resolution on the resonance position $Z_0$ is then determined from the curvature of the likelihood function (or equivalently the $\chi^2$ function) around its minimum.
+In practice, this corresponds to the statistical uncertainty on the fitted parameter $Z_0$, which can be extracted either from the second derivative of $\chi^2$ or from repeated Monte Carlo realizations of the experiment.

-We numerically simulate the position resolution of the Lorentzian peak, as show-cased in Fig.~\ref{Fig:Ag109_simulated}.
-For $^{109}\text{Ag}$, the experimental peak width is $20~\mu m$, and the bin width along the z-axis is $10~\mu m$.
+The simulated position resolution of the Lorentzian peak is shown in Fig.~\ref{Fig:Ag109_simulated}.
+For $^{109}\mathrm{Ag}$, the experimental linewidth is $20~\mu m$, and the bin width along the z-axis is $10~\mu m$.
 Each bin assumes a number of incident 88 keV photons determined by the intensity and distance of the source.
-The recoil-free fraction is set to $f_{S} = 0.5$, and the absorption fraction is $\epsilon = 0.8$.
+The recoil-free fraction is set to $f_{S} = 0.5$, and the absorption fraction is taken to be $\epsilon = 0.8$, corresponding to a near-optimal absorber configuration~\cite{Gao:2023ggo}.
 The photon flux measured in the resonance bins decreases due to resonance absorption, as shown by the simulated photon counts in Fig.~\ref{Fig:Ag109_simulated}.
+We note that the value $f_{S}=0.5$ is an unphysical value adopted solely for illustrative purposes, to enhance the visibility of the absorption profile in this simulation.
+For the final sensitivity estimates presented in this work, we use the experimentally measured value $f_{S}=0.05$ for $^{109}\mathrm{Ag}$.

 For our analysis, we assume that the absorbers and detectors are uniformly arranged on a circle, with the radioactive emitter placed at the geometric center.
 The angular coverage $\theta$ corresponding to the vertical height difference $\Delta Z_{0}$ of the resonant absorption peaks on the detector is given by